ImranAhmed26/Ecom-backend/README.md

 Then, run the development server: npm run dev

-Open http://localhost:3000 in your browser to see the result.
+Open http://localhost:8080 in your browser to ensure your api server is up and running.
 ```

 Remember, the to use the frontend part along with this backend project for full functionality: